arion-zone/AssessmentFinal/README.md

 ## Overview

 The Final Assignment is a feature-rich Android application that implements a robust login system, a visually appealing dashboard displaying images and details, and a detailed view for selected items.
 This application leverages modern Android development practices, utilizing Retrofit for network operations, Hilt for dependency injection, and follows the MVVM architectural pattern.
+The target SDK is 34.

 ## Features